daattali/beautiful-jekyll/policies.md

 Students who miss more than 3 days of classes/labs in a row need to provide documentation in the form of a doctor's note or written request for leave to the MDS Leadership Team.
 Failing to present a doctor's note or written request may result in a failing grade.
 The Leadership Team will contact the student with an action plan to make up any missed quizzes or assignments.

+#### Late arrivals in lecture

+Students arriving late to MDS lectures can be distracting for the instructor and other students.
+While the ideal solution is for everyone to arrive on time, the following procedures are in place to minimize the disruption caused by any late arrivals.

+In our main lecture hall, DMP 110, all students arriving late must enter through the east door, which leads to the back of the lecture hall.
+Furthermore, late students shall only sit in the folding seats at the back wall or stand in the northeast corner, until a break or group activity in the lecture, at which time you are free to take a regular seat.

 ## Grades and Academic Standing

 #### General grading scheme